Friends of HEMP

 Ben Pasley (Board Member) – Ben Pasley is a 5th generation farmer from Clark County, Kentucky.
 He is a graduate of Eastern Kentucky University, after graduating Mr. Pasley served in various roles for Kentucky Governor Steve Beshear in his Executive Cabinet.
 Mr. Pasley is currently an Owner and COO of Laura’s Hemp Chocolates, a chocolate brand using Kentucky grown hemp and dark chocolate to create a healthy chocolate.
 Mr. Pasley has been involved in the Kentucky Hemp Program in some capacity since 2014.
 Since 2015, Mr. Pasley has participated as a farmer with Mt.
 Folly Farm as they experiment with the various ways to grow certified organic grain hemp, conventional grain hemp, and organic CBD hemp within the Ky Dept of Ag Hemp Program.

 Josh Hendrix (Board Member) – Born and raised in the Bluegrass State and a University of Kentucky alumnus, Josh Hendrix relocated back to Central Kentucky in 2014 on a mission to help rebuild the US hemp industry.
-Seeing a need to bring farmers, processors, manufacturers and supporters of the industry together, Mr. Hendrix founded the Kentucky Hemp Industries Association that summer and still serves on the Board of Directors.
+Seeing a need to bring farmers, processors, manufacturers and supporters of the industry together, Mr. Hendrix founded the Kentucky Hemp Industries Association that summer.
 He also became an active member of the US Hemp Roundtable where he now serves as Treasurer on the Board of Directors.
 In 2015 he created and became President of Hendrix Hemp, a licensed hemp producer that manages hemp cultivation on his family’s, Mayflower Farm, in Mount Sterling, KY.
 In early 2017 Mr. Hendrix was appointed to the Board of Directors for the National Hemp Association and also accepted a role on the Board of Directors for Friends of Hemp.
 He is also the host of the Hemp Happy Hour, a live radio show and podcast about the emerging hemp industry.
 Currently Mr. Hendrix serves as the Director of Business Development – Domestic Production for CV Sciences, Inc. where he works with numerous universities, farmers, businesses, and organizations to help facilitate the infrastructure necessary to establish a modern domestic supply chain for hemp in the United States.

 John DeReamer (Board Member) – John DeReamer is a Kentuckian, born and raised in Lexington.
 With a degree in Agricultural Economics from the University of Kentucky’s College of Agriculture, Mr. DeReamer has cultivated an interest in CBD hemp.
 During his time as a student, he was part of a class that presented a hemp fiber processing facility proposal to the Governors Office of Agriculture Policy.
 Mr. DeReamer also worked for the UK Center for Crop Diversification while he was in school.
 Following graduation in 2016, he became a licensed CBD Hemp Producer and continues to be a strong advocate for hemp and Kentucky agriculture.
 As well as serving on the board for Friends of Hemp, Mr. DeReamer also fulfills the role of Secretary for the Kentucky Hemp Industries Association.